synechron-finlabs/quorum-maker/README.md

 If you need to run Quorum Maker with a different version of Geth or Constellation than comes with defualt docker image, use [Quorum-Maker-Image](https://github.com/synechron-finlabs/quorum-maker-image "Quorum-Maker-Image").
 Create docker image locally and run Quorum Maker again.

 ### Work In Progress

+We expect the following areas to be part of future upgrades:

  - Support for Istanbul PBFT
  - Support for creating network using docker-compose for development/experimental purpose